30% OFF Tempcover fee in our app

 What is Third Party Insurance?

-Choosing a car insurance policy can seem overwhelming.
-There are several types to choose from, and it’ll be important that you go for the right one to suit all your requirements and keep you secure in case of an emergency.
+Comprehensive, third party, third party fire and theft… Choosing a car insurance policy can be overwhelming.
+There are several types to choose from and it’s so important you choose the right one to keep you secure in case of an emergency.

 Third-party car insurance is the minimum cover you need to drive a car in the UK, and there are a couple of types to choose from.
 Third-party insurance covers you if you damage somebody else’s car or property, or injure somebody while you’re driving, but won’t cover any damages to the vehicle you’re driving.